 If your employee has set certain goals, or knows what accomplishments are expected of them on a regular basis, that can give you context for your feedback.
 For example, managers can provide insight on how a negative behavior is impacting a team.
 When providing feedback, explain how an employee’s habit may be impacting you, the team, and/or the overall organization.

-If an employee overperforms, it’s also important to let them know.
+If an employee overperforms, it’s also important to let them know with positive feedback.
 For example:

 - If an employee lands another client by a referral from a current client’s satisfaction from their services